Choose your layout

 The U-shape is most commonly suited to larger kitchen spaces and is the perfect layout for families who spend lots of time in the kitchen.
 You may also want to choose this layout to clearly segregate kitchen and dining/breakfast areas.

 An island in this format is most suited to larger, more spacious kitchens.
 Additional cabinets and worktop work space also makes this kitchen family friendly and an entertainer's paradise.

 Straight Line Kitchen

-The straight line kitchen is ideal for small and narrow kitchen areas, but can also comfortably accommodate larger kitchens.
+The straight line kitchen is ideal for small and narrow kitchen areas, but can also suit large, open-plan spaces.
 It’s a simple kitchen design and is often the most inexpensive in relation to other kitchen layouts.
 Try teaming with a large kitchen table or butcher's block to create a great family space.